 KPU Farm Schools consist of Tsawwassen First Nation and Richmond Farm School.
 Each offer a distinct 7-8 month program that provides students with a strong foundation in the principals and practices of regenerative farming.
 These programs focus on hands on, experiential learning alongside industry professionals, supported by classroom learning to prepare students for a career in the industry.

 - October - We will reach out with next steps

 Which farm school is right for you?

-- Incorporates agriculture knowledge with an Indigenous perspective
+- Incorporates an Indigenous perspective to food systems

-- 250 hours of field and classroom learning
+- 250 hours of experiential field-based learning, supplemented with classroom learning

 - 6-acre site showcasing small-scale, high value, intensive vegetable, herb and cut flower production

 - Multiple 1/4 acre, 50'x50' and 25'x25' plots are reserved for Incubator farmers after graduation